Assignment Two Discussion

 - your project will have long-term impact

 Be careful, because your explorations might lead you to activities which a colleague is enthusiastic about, but may not be an activity that offers long-term, sustainable impact.
-So use your experience, your common sense, and your good judgment to select two or three techniques/activities this week that you believe will be a positive benefit in fulfilling your theory of change.
+So use your experience, your common sense, and your good judgment to select two or three techniques/activities this week that you believe will be a positive benefit in fulfilling your theory of change: Climate solutions with success stories: proven track records for solving your community’s climate challenges.

 Please Note: This is phase 1 of a larger program.
 Phase 1 is writing a climate action plan for Wilcox, Arizona.
-Phase 2, will be implementing project activities defined by the plan.
+Phase 2, will include funding and implementation of the detailed project activities developed in conjunction with the consultants described below.

 If however, your community members describe a simpler project, possibly closer to home, please download this document.
 There you will find simpler, less complex projects that will be easy for you to use as a template for your project outline.